 With preventive measures and lifestyle changes, you can manage your back pain and reduce the risk of developing it.
 Let’s jump into these strategies!

 Sometimes you only need to rest to relieve back pain resulting from sports injuries or lifting heavy objects.
-Avoiding these activities and resting heal your back pain and let you return to your daily routine.
+Avoiding these activities and resting heals your back pain and lets you return to your daily routine.

 Stretching (like yoga or pilates) prevents and relieves back pain resulting from muscle strains.
 You can do stretching while watching TV or sitting at your desk by targeting either lower back pain or upper back pain.